cmwylie19/prometheus-workshop/README.md

   namespace: default
 spec:
   groups:
-  - name: blog_custom_rules
+  - name: rule_definitions
     # In this case, we need to trigger an alert as soon as an instances goes down for demo, 15s too long
-    interval: 1s # Configurable like doc says
+    interval: 1s # Configurable (this is intense and would cost too much in terms of resources but it is for demo purposes)
     rules:

-    # The average memory used by all queries over a given time period
+    # Whether or not the blog is up
     - record: blog_up
       expr: up{container="blog"} == 1

-    # The max memory available to queries cluster wide
+    # Twentieth visitor to the blog
     - record: twentieth_visitor
       expr: http_requests_total{container="blog", path="/"} >= 20

-  - name: starburst_alert_rules
+  - name: alert_definitions
     rules:

-    # Instance down for 1 minute
+    # Instance down for 10 seconds
     - alert: blog_down
       expr: absent(blog_up)
-      for: 1m
+      for: 10s
       labels:
         severity: page
       annotations:
-        summary: "Blog instance down for 1 min"
+        summary: "Blog instance down for 10 seconds"
-        description: "Instance of the blog is down"
+        description: "Check the pods!"

     # 20th Visitor
     - alert: twentieth_visitor